Aquatic-Labs/Umbra-Mod-Menu/README.md

 5) UnityEngine.IMGUModule.dll
 6) UnityEngine.CoreModule.dll
 ```
-6. Press ctrl+b to build dll and it should be located where you found the .sln file -> bin -> Debug -> RoRCheats.dll
+6. Press ctrl+b to build dll and it should be located where you found the .sln file -> bin -> Debug -> UmbraRoR.dll

 7. Use your favorite mono injector to inject the dll (If you do not know how to use sharpmonoinjector, scroll down to that section)
 ```
-Namespace: RoRCheats
+Namespace: UmbraRoR
 Class: Loader
 Method: Load
 ```